yihui/yihui.org/content/tinytex/_index.md

 subtitle: A lightweight, cross-platform, portable, and easy-to-maintain LaTeX distribution based on TeX Live
 ---

-TinyTeX is a custom LaTeX distribution based on TeX Live that is small in size (150Mb on macOS/Linux and 220Mb on Windows) but functions well in most cases, especially for R users.
+TinyTeX is a custom LaTeX distribution based on TeX Live that is small in size (about 67Mb on macOS/Linux, and 97Mb on Windows when (g)zipped), but functions well in most cases, especially for R users.
 If you run into the problem of missing LaTeX packages, it should be super clear to you what you need to do (in fact, R users won't need to do anything). _You only install LaTeX packages you actually need._

 ![The TinyTeX logo; designed by Hao Zhu @haozhu233](/images/logo-tinytex.png)

-TinyTeX only provides an installation script that downloads and installs TeX Live over the network.
-It may take a couple of minutes, depending on your network speed.
 Currently TinyTeX works best for R users.
-Other users can use it, too---it is just that missing LaTeX packages won't be automatically installed.
-If this concerns you, you can certainly install all TeX Live packages (see [FAQ 3](/tinytex/faq/) for how).
+Other users can use it, too---it is just that missing LaTeX packages won't be automatically installed, and you need to install them manually.
+Or you can go to the extreme to install all packages (see [FAQ 3](/tinytex/faq/) for how), but remember there are thousands of them.

 Installing or running TinyTeX _does not_ require admin privileges, which means you no longer need `sudo` or your IT.
 You can even run TinyTeX from a Flash drive.